shomerituparna-pixel/titanic-data-quality-project/README.md

-# Titanic Data Quality Analysis Project
+# Data Quality Analysis Project
-A complete **Data Quality Assessment (DQA) project** built using Python, Google Colab, and the Titanic dataset.
+A complete **Data Quality Assessment (DQA) project** built using Python in Google Colab.
+For the purposes of this project, the dataset I have used is that of a wholesale retailer.
-This project showcases **data auditing, quality scoring, data cleansing, business rule validation, outlier detection**, and **report generation** in both HTML and PDF formats.
+This project showcases **data auditing, quality scoring, data cleansing, outlier detection**, and **report generation**.
+It also provides a copy of the clean dataset.

 ---